Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ...
 ```

-## 30.7 Building and running on successful compilation and compiler command-line argument -- run
+## 30.7 Building and running with a compiler command-line argument
 In § 2B we told you that arguments given at the end of a `jai` command with `-- ` are arguments for the meta-program.
 These arguments are called _arguments for the metaprogram_ or _compiler command-line arguments_.
 Now we will show you how to use them, enhancing our previous program.